Board of Directors

 Victoria qualified as a music therapist in 2005 and has since lived and worked as a therapist in both the USA and Australia.
 On her return to the UK in 2013 Victoria started Waves Music Therapy CIC, having recognised a great need in West Sussex for a structured music therapy service.
 Waves and Belltree have since worked in close collaboration and Victoria is delighted to take on the role of director for Belltree Music Therapy CIC, supporting their continued work and future growth.

 Tina set up Belltree in 2009 in response to the lack of music therapy provision in Brighton & Hove and Sussex.
-She has been an HCPC Registered Music Therapist since 2000, working in a wide range of NHS and education settings in London and the Brighton area.
-She leads the service at Belltree alongside her clinical work and supervision practice and is a visiting lecturer for the MA Music Therapy course at Roehampton University.
-She is also director for Vocal Psychotherapy UK, a training course in this advanced music therapy method, which she set up in 2017. (see Meet the Therapist’s page for more info)
+Following a degree in Social Psychology and several years as a singer / songwriter, Tina qualified as a Registered Music Therapist in 2000.
+Since then she has worked in Child & Adolescent Mental Health and Child Development services in the NHS, special school settings and with a wide range of private clients.
+She leads the service at Belltree alongside her music therapy and vocal psychotherapy clinical work, and supervision practice, and is a visiting lecturer for the MA Music Therapy course at Roehampton University.

 Nick’s spent the majority of his career working for large national and global organisations in senior sales and marketing roles including working as Global Sales Director for Readers Digest.